dmaksimov/docs/guides/roles.md

 # Roles

-Directus Roles allow you to group users and control their experience in the app as well as the permissions they have in regards to your data.
+> Roles allow for grouping users and controlling their access to data within the App and API.
+As of now, users can only be assigned to a single role, but our system is architected to allow for the merging of multiple roles in the future.

 ## Default Roles

-Directus by default has two (non-removable) roles.
+Directus by default has two core roles that are included with each install.
+These roles can not be removed.

 ### Administrators